aniketghatak/aniketghatak/README.md

 ### Let me TRY to tell you something 'ABOUT ME' 🤓

 Hey, Hello everyone, I am Aniket Ghatak.
-I may use complex words sometimes, but I'm a simple guy who loves to simplify complex things.

 I am a keen enthusiast of Internet technology-related stuff.
 I read about various things on the Internet and just continue to fall in love with it.
 I also love other stuff related to social media.
 I just love the technology behind it and **kudos** to those who made it happen.

 I love to learn new things and I like to share what I learn.
 I will soon start my own YouTube channel to share knowledge.

-Well, I browse the Internet with the perspective of improving myself at every point in time and also trying to enrich the life of those who love me.

 - 🔭 I’m currently working on various **Power BI** and **Tableau** Projects

-- 🌱 I’m currently interested to create projects on **Data Analysis and Visualizations**
+- 🌱 I’m currently working on **Data Analysis and Visualizations**

-- 👯 I love learning new things.

-- 🤝 I am learning the art of **Teaching**

 - 👨‍💻 All of my projects are available at **[Github](www.github.com/aniketghatak)**